 It doesn’t take a genius to understand why shoppers in search of affordable and high-quality goods would want to find some other stores like Target.

-The big advantage of shopping at Target stores is that their products and designs tend to be higher quality than other discount department stores.
+The big advantage of shopping at Target stores is that their products and designs tend to be higher quality than other discount stores.

-And while they usually offer some pretty reasonable prices, there are definitely still some cheaper stores out there.
 (Plus, their customer service is hit or miss, depending on which of their team members you happen to be dealing with.)

 The good news is that they’re hardly the only game in town.

-19 Stores Similar to Target
+17 Stores Similar to Target

 Amazon